 1. Write letters of the alphabet on the backs of your shells with permanent marker.
 I chose to do all of the lowercase letters of the alphabet.
 You could also do both uppercase and lowercase letters so that you can do matching activities.
 You may also want to include enough letters to spell each child’s name.

 2. Pour the sand in your sand table or sensory bin.

 3. Bury the shells in the sand.

-Digging for Alphabet Shells
+Digging for the Alphabet In The Sand Using Shells

 Invite the children to dig in the sand and search for shells.
 As they are searching for them, you can point out the letters written on the backs of them.